ibm-cloud-docs/databases-for-etcd/howto-getting-connection-strings.md

 {:codeblock: .codeblock}
 {:pre: .pre}
 {:tip: .tip}
+{{site.data.keyword.attribute-definition-list}}

 # Creating Users and Getting Connection Strings
 {: #connection-strings}

-In order to connect to {{site.data.keyword.databases-for-etcd_full}}, you need some users and connection strings.
+To connect to {{site.data.keyword.databases-for-etcd_full}}, you need users and connection strings.
 Connection Strings for your deployment are displayed on the _Dashboard Overview_, in the _Endpoints_ panel.

 ![Endpoints panel](images/getting-started-endpoints-panel.png){: caption="Figure 1.
 Endpoints panel" caption-side="bottom"}